humphreybc/uxdesignday/README.md

 ### Making changes

+#### Content (HTML)

+HTML and file changes are made directly in /public/dunedin/index.html.
+Each location has its own folder with sub-folders for speaker and sponsor images.

+#### Styling (CSS)

 CSS changes are made by changing the .styl files under /css/include.
 These will get joined together, compiled to CSS, and then minified into /public/app.css when 'grunt build' or 'grunt dev' is run.

+#### Functionality (JS)

 JavaScript changes are made under /js/app.coffee and the Coffeescript will be compiled to JavaScript in /public/js/app.js.
 Grunt will also create a minified copy: /public/js/app.min.js.

-HTML and file changes are made directly in /public/dunedin/index.html.
-Each location has its own folder with sub-folders for speaker and sponsor images.

 ### Deploying